mhahnFr/LeakSanitizer/README.md

 ## Usage
 In order to get started, you can either download a compiled version of the library [here](https://www.github.com/mhahnFr/LeakSanitizer/releases).
 Alternatively, you can also build it from source:
-- Clone the repository: ``git clone https://www.github.com/mhahnFr/LeakSanitizer``
+- Clone the repository: ``git clone --recursive https://www.github.com/mhahnFr/LeakSanitizer``
 - and build the library: ``cd LeakSanitizer && make``.

 On some systems, you might need to install the ``libexecinfo-dev`` to compile the library successfully.